North Korea: IAEA 'concerned' at apparent nuclear reactor restart | DW | 30.08.2021

 The complex has been the focus of international concern about the communist country's nuclear weapons program.

-North Korea has recently threatened to step up its nuclear weapons program if the US did not step back from its "hostile" policy toward it.
+North Korea has recently threatened to step up its nuclear weapons program if the United States did not step back from its "hostile" policy toward it.
 This appears to refer to US-led sanctions and regular joint military drills carried out by Washington and Seoul.

 North Korea's last nuclear test was in 2017.